Rovsau/LayerMask-Explained/Advanced.md

 MSB 00000000000000000000000000000000 LSB

 // The MSB is used as a 'signed bit'
-// and determine whether the value
+// and determines whether the value
 // is a positive or negative number.
 10000000000000000000000000000000 (-2,147,483,648)
 00000000000000000000000000000000 (0)